SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Introduction

-Current video understanding benchmarks have made significant progress in standardization and capability coverage~\cite{fu2025video,shangguan2024tomato,yang2025thinking,niu2025ovo,wang2025lvbench,zhou2025mlvu,wu2024longvideobench,han2025videoespresso}.
+Current video understanding benchmarks have made significant progress in standardization and capability coverage~\cite{fu2025video,shangguan2025tomato,yang2025thinking,niu2025ovo,wang2025lvbench,zhou2025mlvu,wu2024longvideobench,han2025videoespresso}, paralleling the rapid advances of vision-language models more broadly~\cite{niu2025native,niu2026mineru2,dong2026minerudiffusion}.
 However, we focus on an orthogonal dimension: \textbf{can existing evaluations observe how models maintain world state throughout video playback?} Most counting tasks present single queries where models provide a number after the video ends.
-Streaming benchmarks~\cite{lin2024streamingbench,niu2025ovo,xun2025rtv} introduce queries at multiple moments, but design choices—such as conflating tasks with different tracking requirements and using short temporal query windows—often prevent them from effectively evaluating models' spatial-temporal state maintenance.
-To fill this gap, we propose VCBench, a \textbf{streaming counting benchmark} for long videos.
-Our core design principle is: \textbf{repositioning counting as a minimal probe for diagnosing how models maintain internal representations over time}.
-Specifically, counting questions must depend on well-defined quantities (such as ``current object count in the scene'' or ``number of different individuals appeared'') and cannot be bypassed through vague semantic recognition (like ``saw chairs'') or language priors.
+Streaming benchmarks~\cite{lin2024streamingbench,niu2025ovo,xun2026rtv} introduce queries at multiple moments, but design choices---such as conflating tasks with different tracking requirements and using short temporal query windows---often prevent them from effectively evaluating models' spatial-temporal state maintenance.
+To fill this gap, we propose SVCBench, a \textbf{S}treaming \textbf{V}ideo \textbf{C}ounting \textbf{Bench}mark for long videos.
+Our core design principle is to \textbf{reposition counting as a minimal probe for diagnosing how models maintain internal representations over time}.
+Specifically, counting questions must depend on well-defined quantities (such as the current object count in a scene, or the number of distinct individuals seen so far) and are difficult to bypass through vague semantic recognition or language priors.
 Numerical answers provide deterministic, option-interference-free supervision while avoiding the judgment dilemma of open-ended QA.
+We position counting as a controlled diagnostic entry point rather than a complete characterization of state maintenance: it yields objective, verifiable ground truth (e.g., ``14 chairs''), whereas many other states (e.g., ``has the person finished cooking?'') involve subjective boundaries or open-ended answers that are difficult to score reliably.
 More critically, by asking streaming questions at multiple timepoints during video playback, we can observe how models' predictions evolve rather than only checking isolated answers: if a model's prediction decreases from 5 to 3 in an identity tracking task, or fails to respond promptly to object entry/exit in a current-state task, such inconsistencies directly expose defects in its tracking mechanism.
-Based on this principle, we construct a systematic capability taxonomy: dividing object counting into tracking currently visible objects versus tracking cumulative unique identities, and event counting into detecting instantaneous actions versus tracking complete activity cycles, further subdivided into 8 fine-grained subcategories.
+Based on this principle, we construct a systematic capability taxonomy that divides object counting into tracking currently visible objects and tracking cumulative unique identities, and event counting into detecting instantaneous actions and tracking complete activity cycles (Figure~\ref{fig:teaser}); these dimensions are further subdivided into eight fine-grained subcategories.